-The methods of making of mole vary as much as the types of mole.
-Mole verde Chiapaneco (green mole from Chiapas) maintains a special place in my heart and in my recipe box.
+The methods of making mole vary as much as the types of mole.
+Mole verde Chiapaneco (green mole from Chiapas) maintains a special place in my heart and my recipe box.
 Because of its fresh and minimal ingredients, it’s relatively easy to make this authentic Mexican sauce.
 There’s no better place to learn how to make green mole than with Irma.

 Chiapas is a special place for me.
 I lived in Mexico for several years and spent a year of my life living in San Cristóbal de las Casas.
-Each week, a new adventure awaited – filled with culinary and culture experiences.
+Each week, a new adventure awaited – filled with culinary and cultural experiences.
 I traveled to Mayan communities in the surrounding highlands to observe traditional textile techniques.
 My obsessions aren’t limited to woven textiles.
 My main obsession is food – Mexican food.

 Climate, tradition, ingredients and cooking methods vary widely from region to region.
 These factors influence the diversity of regional Mexican cooking.
-In Chiapas, the combination of mountainous terrain, nearby tropical environs and well maintained milpas supply the markets with an abundance of local ingredients.
-The fresh produce and green mountain sides are well represented in the recipe for mole verde Chiapaneco.
+In Chiapas, the combination of mountainous terrain, nearby tropical environs, and well-maintained milpas supply the markets with an abundance of local ingredients.
+The fresh produce and green mountainsides are well represented in the recipe for mole verde Chiapaneco.

 I needed to learn to make this mole as its vegetable and herb base would make it a wonderful option for my vegetarian friends.
 So, I decided to return to El Tzitz Cooking School.
 I had taken several classes with Irma before.
-She has already showed me how to make corn into masa – and then into tamales.
+She has already shown me how to make corn into masa – and then into tamales.
 Now, she was going to teach me how to transform a basket of local ingredients into a flavorful green sauce.

 Irma has been teaching family recipes for years at a beautiful home a short walk from the main market.
-Stepping through the gates into the beautiful garden, you’ll soon find yourself in a cozy home home warmed by the fireplace and Irma’s smile.
+Stepping through the gates into the beautiful garden, you’ll soon find yourself in a cozy home warmed by the fireplace and Irma’s smile.
 Natural light brightens up the kitchen as Irma talks you through the ingredients you’ll be using to prepare your green mole.
 Familiar items like onions and chiles are in the basket along with unique herbs such as hoja santa.

 So, learn how to make mole (both green and red) from Irma on your next visit to Chiapas.
-You’ll be delighted to cook along side her and share a delicious meal in such a tranquil setting.
+You’ll be delighted to cook alongside her and share a delicious meal in such a tranquil setting.
 More information on cooking classes at El Tzitz below.